 - Studios will be held responsible for any damages to change rooms.
 Any personal belongings, costumes or dance apparel left behind at the competition will not be the responsibility of Shine Dance Competitions.

-- For your convenience, dressing rooms are often assigned by Shine management.
+- For your convenience, dressing rooms are often assigned.

 - Full "Fee" details are listed in your Studio's Online Accounts.